-Naveta dels Tudons
+Naveta d'Es Tudons

 Torre de’en Gaumes

+The beaches of Ibiza are beautiful, with golden sand and transparent blue waters.
 The nightlife in Ibiza usually starts around midnight.
-Sant Antoni, to the west of the island is also well known for its exclusive nightlife.
-The greatest parties are organised throughout the peak season, May - September and, are hosted by some of the best DJs from around the world.
+Sant Antoni, to the west of the island, is well known for its exclusive nightlife scene.
+The most fantastic parties are organised throughout the peak season, May - September, and are hosted by some of the best DJs worldwide.